coltongrainger/journal/index.md

 ## 2019-01-20

-I translated Folland's "first look" at functional relations into arguments about the dimension and symmetric of repeated Fréchet derivatives.
+I translated Folland's first look at functional relations into intuition for the dimension and symmetric properties of repeated Fréchet derivatives.

-I surveyed proofs of "the" inverse function theorem and "the" implicit function theorem [@Fol02, ch.
+I surveyed proofs for inverse function theorems and implicit function theorems [@Fol02, ch.
 3.1], [@HH15, ch.
 2.10], [@Lee03, no. C.34].

 ## 2019-01-19